Leprosy

 At a glance

-• Leprosy is a chronic infectious disease caused by bacteria (Mycobacterium leprae).
+• Leprosy is a chronic infectious disease caused by bacteria called Mycobacterium leprae.

 • Leprosy is treated with a combination of different antibiotics, so it can be cured.

-• Early treatment is important in preventing the leprosy from causing disabilities.
+• Early treatment is important in preventing leprosy from causing disabilities.

-• In many societies people affected by leprosy still encounter social rejection.
+• In many societies, people with leprosy experience social exclusion.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.

 Hand showing signs of leprosy resting on a person’s thigh.
-The fingers of the hand are deformed.
+The fingers are deformed.

 What is leprosy?